BrianLusina/brianlusina/README.md

 et cetera et cetera:

-- 🔭  Exploring chatbots, automation, websites, systems, low level APIs, apps, phew! :sweat_smile:
+- 🔭  Exploring automation, websites, systems, low level APIs, apps, etc, etc :sweat_smile:
 - 🌱  Currently learning distributed systems at large scale
 - 👯  Looking to collaborate on interesting projects that push the limits
-- 💬  Ask me about tech stuff, music, money, life, sports
+- 💬  Ask me about tech stuff, music, money, life, sports, the universe.
 - 📫  How to reach me: Preferrably on LinkedIn or via my email, if thee can find it :smile:
 - ⚡  Fun fact: ​I​ ​pla​y​ ​t​he​ :guitar: on my spare time, :soccer:, 🎮 & enjoy the outdoors 🌴